 One reason my websites always get their content a little slower than I would like them to is that I often end up doing more research than I thought would be necessary for all of those pages.
 That being said, if you know your subject quite well, you should still be able to stay on schedule.
 Once you start working on websites where the subject is not one you are the top master of, it will be a bit slower, but you’ll still be making progress, I’m sure.

 So… this task will look at what you’ve done and what you wanted to do and compare the two.
 If you did more than was expected of you, fantastic, but don’t take an early vacation.
 Finish all the tasks first.
 If it gets done in 45 days instead of 60, you’ll be more than happy at that point.
 At the same time, if you had more pages plans (so you’re done with the first 30 but already had another 20 ready to go), that’s where you can finish up your entire website within your 60 days!

 In most cases, though, you’re going to be somewhat behind.
 This means you may need additional buffer time built into your schedule to make sure it gets done as per your calendar.
 If you are full time on this project and often get behind and see that you’re not going to beat your end goal (i.e. get the website finished within the total number of days planned), then you should revisit and possibly work overtime: nights and weekends are there just for that!

 By doing this exercise, thinking about what has been accomplished and looking into the very reasons why some tasks could not be completed, you will be able to improve your planning.
-The concept is really simple, but you need to do that to make sure you make good progress in all your planning. (and if you’re like me you probably have several things going in parallel… getting the kids to the dentist, going to get your haircut, work on your Real Estate business while working on your Niche Website and finishing up a Software Project…)
+The concept is really simple, but you need to do that to make sure you make good progress in all your planning. (and if you’re like me you probably have several things going in parallel… getting the kids to the dentist, going to get your haircut, work on your Role Playing Game tool while working on your Niche Website and finishing up a Software Project…)